-- Mixed Crews Division – The paddlers must be comprised of no more than 10 male paddlers, with the balance of the crew being female.
+- Mixed Crews Division – The paddlers must be comprised of at least ten female paddlers, with the balance of the crew being of either gender.

 - Transgender Paddlers – Any paddler is eligible to register in a team whose division reflects the gender to which they identify and have transitioned or are in the process of transitioning as a transgender person.